MyTeam: Aftermath

 The match did generate a considerable amount of interest, though many scorned the supposed "revolution of Malaysian football".

 On a positive note, the senior team won the match; but on the negative side, Malaysia managed to play badly enough against a team of amateurs to embarrass themselves.

 MyTeam joined the Malaysian Premier League for the 2007 season after taking over an existing team called Perak UPB FC, competing under the name UPB-MyTeam FC.
 Khairy Jamaluddin and Jason Lo, who created the MyTeam show, became the President and Deputy President of UPB-MyTeam FC.
 The team performed well in the league, finishing runners-up and earning promotion to the Malaysian Super League for the 2008 season.

 MyTeam2

 On June 6, 2007 MyTeam2 was announced by Khairy Jamaluddin.
 The team selected was again coached by Shebby Singh, assisted by the UPB-MyTeam FC coach Bojan Hodak.

-MyTeam2 played the Indonesian national football team on October 21.
-Indonesia won the match 2-0.
+MyTeam2 unsuccessfully challenged the Indonesia national football team on October 21, 2–0.